emmajanedrews/base-template/_posts/2017-03-29-a-strategic-driven-business-is-how-we.md

 blogger_orig_url: http://www.realestatecareerhawaii.com/2017/03/a-strategic-driven-business-is-how-we.html
 ---
 {% include youtube.html %}
 *Have you thought about starting a career in real estate?
 Here’s how to approach it to set yourself up for a prosperous career.*

-<a href="https://www.teamlally.com/open-positions.php">Check Out Our Career Opportunities</a>
-<a href="https://www.teamlally.com/career-night.php">Click Here for Our Career Night Schedule</a>

 Today we want to talk for a minute about a career in real estate.